potassco/mapf-subgraph-system/README.md

 ### SAT encoding

-The SAT encoding requires `Picat` binary which is included.
+The SAT encoding requires [Picat](http://picat-lang.org/) binary which is included.

 ### ASP encoding

 The ASP encoding requires ASP system [clingo](https://potassco.org/clingo/) in version 5.5.0 or higher

+### CBS

+We do *not* include the CBS algorithm as it is not our implementation.
+A modified CBS implementation was kindly provided by Dor Atzmon from Ben Gurion University as a binary file [[1]](#1).

 ## Installation

 Clone this repository recursively via `git clone --recursive`.

-To build the framework system, run `make` in the root directory of the locally cloned repository.
+To build the framework system, run `make` in the root directory of your locally cloned repository.

 ## Usage

-To solve a single instance call the framework via
+To solve a single instance, call the framework via

 ``` bash
 ./subgraph_framework [-h] -b base_algorithm -i agents_file -s strategy [-t timeout]